dimitri-nicolo/calico/maintenance/performance/ebpf/ebpf-and-eks.md

 #### Create an eBPF compatible EKS cluster

 By default, EKS uses Amazon Linux 2 as its base image for EKS, which does not meet the kernel version requirement for eBPF mode.
-Unfortunately, {{site.prodname}} does not work on Amazon's Bottlerocket OS due to in incompatibility with its read only file system.
+Unfortunately, {{site.prodname}} does not work on Amazon's Bottlerocket OS due to an incompatibility with its read only file system.
 Here's how to get the cluster running with a suitable image based on Ubuntu 20.04:

 * Create an EKS cluster with a nodeGroup that uses `amiFamily=Ubuntu1804`